Tired of winter’s chill and wondering where to travel for a warm weather beach vacation? These tropical islands are waiting to welcome you.

 - If you are spending Christmas in Hawaii, you might be interested in this article about seasonal traditions on the islands.

-- Check out this list of tested and approved beach products before you pack for your next vacation.
+- Check out this list of the best beach products (including reef safe sunscreen) before you pack for your next vacation.